Sir Richard Wallace, 1st Baronet: Return to France

-Following the refusal of Queen Victoria to allow him a special remainder for his baronetcy to descend to his illegitimate son, and the estrangement of the latter in 1879 and the latter's death in 1887, Wallace's dream of creating his own English dynasty crumbled, and he returned to France to live in retirement at the Bagatelle.
+Following the refusal of Queen Victoria to allow him a special remainder for his baronetcy to descend to his illegitimate son, and the estrangement of the latter, Wallace's dream of creating his own English dynasty crumbled, and he returned to France to live in retirement at the Bagatelle.
 He attempted to plan the donation of his Collection to the British government, but his poor health and decreasing interest in business matters led to no progress.
 His wife remained in England at Hertford House, where she lived with their secretary John Murray Scott, who became to her as an adopted son.